Avena Sativa, oats

-extract, promoted as an aphrodisiac herb and included in many sexual enhancing
+This herb is included in many sexual enhancing

 for libido enhancement and is it effective as a treatment for impotence or

-Do avena sativa supplements improve sexual pleasure?
+Do avena sativa supplements improve sexual pleasure and performance?
 What is the right dosage

 and are there more potent herbal alternatives?